MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/utils/RxOptions.md

 ### trace_level

-Specifies the traceLevel that MRS will run with.
-This parameter controls MRS Logging features as well as Runtime Tracing of ScaleR functions.
+Specifies the traceLevel that ML server will run with.
+This parameter controls ML Server Logging features as well as Runtime Tracing of ScalePy functions.
 Levels are inclusive, (i.e. level 3:INFO includes levels 2:WARN and 1:ERROR log messages).
 The options are:

     0: DISABLED - Tracing/Logging disabled.